This page is about neuroblastoma. There is information about

-In 2004, the Scottish Intercollegiate Guidelines Network (SIGN) produced guidelines about how children should be monitored after childhood cancer.
+The National Cancer Survivorship Initiative is looking into the best way for children and young people to be followed up.
+The Scottish Intercollegiate Guidelines Network (SIGN) have produced guidelines about how children should be monitored after childhood cancer.
 These include recommendations about which professionals should be involved in following the child into their adult life.
-And in 2005 the Children’s Cancer and Leukaemia Group (CCLG) produced information to guide doctors on how best to do this.

 It is extremely distressing to find out that your child has cancer.
 It can raise many different emotions.
 You will probably feel angry, sad, upset and shocked.
 This is very normal.
 It is such a lot to take in.
 You are likely to worry about whether they will get the right treatment, what will happen, and how you will all cope.

-Our general organisations page gives details of people who can provide information about treatments.
-Some organisations can put you in touch with a cancer support group.
+General organisations information some organisations can put you in touch with a cancer support group.
 Our cancer and treatments reading list has information about books, leaflets and other resources about cancer treatment.